 Breezeway.
-A Breezeway is a vehicle pass-through or walkway located under a habitable space of connected to a residential structure, often connecting two sections of livable space
+A Breezeway is a vehicle pass-through connected to a residential structure, often connecting two sections of livable space

 Building.
 A structure that has a roof supported by columns or by walls and intended for the shelter, housing or enclosure of persons, animals, belongings, or property.